rvvind/Studio-in-the-Cloud/Distributed Rendering.md

 Distributed rendering using render farms is a technique used in computer graphics to speed up the process of rendering images, animations, or simulations.
-Here’s a breakdown of how it works:

 ### What is Distributed Rendering?
 Distributed rendering involves splitting a rendering task into smaller parts and distributing these parts across multiple computers (nodes) to work on them simultaneously.
 This parallel processing significantly reduces the time required to complete the rendering.